BeaconBay/ck/docs/ARCHITECTURE_IMPROVEMENTS.md

 - Cached models are validated before use
 - Offline mode with pre-download support: `ck --download-model <name>`

-### 3. Modular Command Architecture
+### 3. Modular Command Architecture (Foundation Laid)

 #### Command Pattern Implementation (`ck-cli/src/commands/`)

-The monolithic CLI has been refactored into modular commands:
+A modular command architecture has been designed and implemented as a foundation for future refactoring:

 ```
 ck-cli/src/commands/